St James' Church, Sydney: Education

 In the 19th century, religious denominations made a major contribution to education at all levels before this was taken over by the state.
 From its beginnings, St James' was involved in education for both children and adults.
 Richard Hill, the first incumbent, "began Australia's first kindergarten and William Cape managed a school based on new educational principles".
 Hill worked with the Benevolent Society, the Bible Society, Aboriginals, the Hospital, "various convict establishments and a range of schools," including Industrial Schools.
 By 1823 Greenway's school building had been erected in Elizabeth Street and the principal St James' School was situated there until 1882, becoming the Anglican "normal" school with more than 600 students and a range of experienced teachers.
 In secondary education, a Sydney branch of the King's School operated briefly in the Greenway building and Broughton operated the St James' Grammar School in a building erected in Phillip Street.
 The Grammar School, presided over by C. Kemp was described as "of inestimable value to the then youth of the colony".
 Broughton also set up St James' College to provide tertiary education for secular students as well as to prepare students for ordination.
 The St James' School closed in 1882 and the government resumed the Greenway building.
 Tuition for the students of St Paul's College, University of Sydney was originally provided in the vestry of St James'.

 In the 20th century, St James' developed its education program for children and adults and continued them in the 21st century.
 A Sunday school for children is held in the crypt.
 Educational activities for adults are offered through the St James' Institute which provides a range of programs open to all to explore the Christian faith and engage in debate about contemporary issues from a theological perspective.
 For example, in 2012, the Institute hosted a seminar on "Women in the Australian Church: Untold Stories" in conjunction with the International Women's Network and MOWatch.
-In 2013, there was a meeting of "deans and ministers from Anglican churches that serve the business districts in major cities around world" to discuss the churches' response to the Global Financial Crisis.
+In 2013, there was a meeting of "deans and ministers from Anglican churches that serve the business districts in major cities around world" to discuss the churches' response to the 2008 financial crisis.

+St James' Institute

+The St James' Institute is an Anglican centre for theological education and public engagement based at St James’.
+It was formally established in 2007, building on earlier initiatives in adult education and spiritual development undertaken by the parish since the late 1980s.

+The Institute offers a range of public lectures, seminars, and short courses that explore topics related to theology, ethics, interfaith or intercultural exchange, and contemporary social issues.
+It is known for hosting speakers from diverse academic and professional backgrounds, including clergy, legal professionals, scholars, and writers.
+Events are typically open to the public and aim to provide opportunities for critical reflection and interdisciplinary dialogue.